niplav/site/spans.md

-(One might also formulate it as "Is there an equivalent of the “[Reversed Flynn Effect](https://en.wikipedia.org/wiki/Flynn_Effect#Possible_end_of_progression)” for attention span?".)
+(One might also formulate it as "Is there an equivalent of the “[Reversed Flynn Effect](https://en.wikipedia.org/wiki/Flynn_Effect#Possible_end_of_progression)” for attention span?")
 I am not particularly wedded to the specific timeframe, though the worries mentioned above assert that this has become most stark during the last decade or so, attributing the change to widespread social media/smartphone/internet usage.
 Data from before